DealMakerTech/api/v1/clients/javascript/README.md

-# dealmakerapi
+# @dealmakertech/api

-Dealmakerapi - JavaScript client for dealmakerapi
+@DealmakertechApi - JavaScript client for @dealmakertech/api
 # Introduction

 Welcome to DealMaker’s Web API v1!
 This API is RESTful, easy to integrate with, and offers support in 2 different languages.